 How to Cook Pasta al dente

-Pasta has to remain firm and not hard, and it is definitely NOT meant to be soft.
-Eating overcooked pasta is a terrible experience.
+Pasta has to remain firm, but not hard, and it's definitely not meant to be soft.

-First choose the right pot: Long pasta like spaghetti or linguine, choose a taller pot and for short pasta like penne, ziti and such. use a normal size pot.
-Fill it up to 3/4 with water.
-Put it on the stove and add a big pinch of salt.
-When the water starts a rapid boil add the pasta , add a splash of olive oil to the water so that the pasta doesn't stick.
+First choose the right pot.
+For long pasta like spaghetti or linguine, choose a taller pot.
+For short pasta like penne, ziti or rigatoni use a normal size pot.
+Fill the pot 3/4 full with water and add a big pinch of salt.
+When the water starts a rapid boil, add the pasta and a splash of olive oil to the water, so that the pasta doesn't stick.
 Stir it well and often while cooking.
-Cook for as long as the package says to get “pasta al dente”.
+Cook for as long as the package says to get “pasta al dente.”
 I usually have to taste a piece of pasta (sometimes a few times) to check its consistency (not to hard) .
-When you use Imported Italian pasta, the instructions are usually right on target.
-A sign that shows you have incorrectly cooked your pasta is if it starts breaking usually over cooked especially in Ziti type pasta and if you have not added enough water or not stirred well enough it will clump together and needs to be discarded ...no saving at this point! .
+When you use Imported Italian pasta, follow the instructions for the cooking times, they are right on target.

 When the pasta is cooked, drain it in a colander (do not rinse it) and serve it HOT with the sauce.
 Eat immediately!
 Pasta is meant to be eaten hot, unless you are making a cold pasta salad( that's the only time you would rinse the hot pasta under cold water, to stop the cooking process).
 Enjoy!